keebanvillarreal/zetton/CONTRIBUTING.md

 - Improve existing documentation
 - Add usage examples
 - Create tutorials for new features
-- Translate documentation (especially Spanish for our UTSA community!)

 ### Research Contributions
 - Implement new quantum algorithms for binary analysis